ianstormtaylor/slate/docs/guides/defining-custom-block-nodes.md

 <p align="center"><strong>Previous:</strong><br/><a href="./adding-event-handlers.md">Adding Event Handlers</a></p>
 <br/>

-### Defining Custom Block Nodes
+# Defining Custom Block Nodes

-In our previous example, we started with a `paragraph` block node, but that's not all you can do.
+In our previous example, we started with a paragraph, but we never actually told Slate anything about the `paragraph` block type.
+We just let it use its internal default renderer.

+But that's not all you can do.
 Slate lets you define any type of custom blocks you want, like block quotes, code blocks, list items, etc.

 We'll show you how.
 Let's start with our app from earlier: